aurag-fouad/Binarized-CNN/Readme.md

 # Reference
 - Hubara, Itay, et al. "Quantized neural networks: Training neural networks with low precision weights and activations."
 Journal of Machine Learning Research 18.187 (2018): 1-30.

-This project implements both a standard and a binarized version of a Convolutional Neural Network (CNN) based on Hubara, et al.(2018) using PyTorch.
-The project includes experiments with various combinations of optimizers and loss functions, along with a comparative analysis of results.